projectsveltos/sveltos/docs/events/addon_event_deployment.md

 default     my-service        ClusterIP   10.225.166.113   <none>        80/TCP    52m
 ```

-two NetworkPolicies will be created, one per Service
+two NetworkPolicies will be created, one per Service.

 ```bash
 kubectl get networkpolicy -A